 Michael Thomas Flanagan

-Dr Mick Flanagan, part-time Teaching Fellow in the Department of Electronic Engineering and part-time Senior Research Associate in the Department of Computer Science, is, since formally retiring, now mainly active in pedagogic research on teaching and learning concepts in higher education.
+Dr Mick Flanagan, Honorary Senior Lecturer in the Department of Electronic Engineering, is, since retiring, mainly active in pedagogic research on teaching and learning concepts in higher education.
 He maintains a lower level activity in the use of object-oriented programming in science and engineering modelling:

 Mick Flanagan's research is centred on the examination of the role of the Meyer and Land pedagogic Threshold Concept in the teaching of electrical engineering at the undergaduate level, teaching programming languages to electrical engineering students and in the development of technology-enhanced learning (TEL) environments for continual professional development.

-This research involves collaborations with Professor J H F Meyer, Director of the Centre for Learning, Teaching, and Research in Higher Education (CLTRHE), in the School of Education at the University of Durham on several aspects of teaching across engineering and related sciences and with Jan Smith, Centre for Academic Practice and Learning Enhancement at Strathclyde University, on the teaching of programming languages.
+This research involves collaborations with Professor J H F Meyer, Professor of Education, Faculty of Engineering, Architecture and Information Technology, University of Queensland, on several aspects of teaching across engineering and related sciences and with Dr Jan Smith, Centre for Academic Practice, School of Edcation, Durham University, on the teaching of programming languages.

 See The Threshold Concept and Undergraduate Teaching for a brief introduction to pedagogic threshold concepts.